What to do if you can’t pay your business taxes

 - Consider your facts, including:

-- How much the business can pay with existing assets or in monthly payments
+- How much you think the business can pay with existing assets or in monthly payments

-- The impact of any potential tax lien
+- The impact of any potential tax liens

 - The impact of any additional penalties and interest

 - Based on your facts, choose the best payment arrangement for you.
-IRS options include:
+The IRS offers several options to help your business when it can’t pay taxes, including:

 - A short-term extension of time to pay